SOMALILAND – The Trip

 This is a “country” that you don’t want to miss as it is so unique.
 A fundamentalist Islamic state with an e-money system that has to be experienced.

 Easy to do on your own by personal tour.
-Land border between Djibouti and Somaliland is open and not a problem.
+The land border between Djibouti and Somaliland is open and not a problem.

 Visa.
-In Djibouti, it is easy and straightforward; Leave passports and return the next day, 1 passport photo, 11,000 DJF.
-Hours Monday – Thursdays 9-1. but often times they close early.
+In Djibouti, it is easy; Leave passports and return the next day, 1 passport photo, 11,000 DJF.
+Hours Monday – Thursday 9-1. but often they close early.
 Do NOT lose the receipt they give you, they check it at the border and at the police checkpoints along the overland journey.

 I was not allowed to board my flight in Djibouti without an ongoing flight and an accommodation reservation which became very complicated to make.
 I had to connect to the airport wifi using a QR code.
 I had to find the Oriental Hotel email address and phone number.
 My Skype had to be logged into.
 I sent an email first and phoned the landline which was not answered.
 I phoned the mobile number 5 times before he answered and eventually sent me a reservation by email.
 The whole process took about an hour.